opzkp/tea-horse/README.md

 This huge computation burden seems inherent to IPA and hard to optimize or remove.
 Even if it was feasible to optimize, the proof size of `OP_ZKP` transactions will still hinder its adoption.
 To address both issues together, we consider a new dedicated circuit to further verifies proofs of multiple `OP_ZKP` transactioins together.

+#### Application Attestation

+With a recursive verifier in play, each Bitcoin script containing the `OP_ZKP` opcode must have the capability to tell if the verified proof is dedicated to it.
+This is called attestation.
+The recursive verifier will also attach to its proof a piece of information as the attestation so that the script or the `OP_ZKP` implementation could verify.

-### The Blocker Prover
+### The Block Prover

-Suppose there exists a threshold $t$ such that it is cheaper in terms of block space and verification time to verify $M$ `OP_ZKP` transactions in a dedicated circuit, whose proof will be verified by each node instead.
-Unlike earlier optimization attempts, this time we may consider those ZKP scheme without batched verification features.
+Suppose there exists a threshold $T$ such that it is cheaper in terms of block space (and verification time) to verify $t \ge T$ `OP_ZKP` transactions in a dedicated circuit, whose proof will be verified by each node instead.
+Unlike earlier optimization attempts, this time we may consider those ZKP schemes without batched verification features.

+With new choices open to us, we might consider zkStark as it provides $O(log _2 ^2(N))$ proof size and verification time, and aggregated proving as well.

+Suppose there is the said threshold $T$.
+Each bitcoin block will be limited to have at most $T$ `OP_ZKP` transactions.
+Then a regular computer should be able to verify such a block about $0.12s*T + 1$ seconds, without involing multi-threading.
+In a setting with $T = 50$, the cost is 7 seconds.
+It is translated to more than 1 minute for a Raspberry Pi 4 miner.
+But we can adopt multi-threading in such a case to effectively reduce the time requirement.
+Meanwhile, the total block space occupied by the proof data of these $T$ transaction roughly equal to the replacement proof (subject to a few security parameters and circuit size of the recursive verifier).

+Surpassing the threshold, the block prover may kickin to replace the proof data of those $t$ `OP_ZKP` transactions with another proof, which has a size of a few hundred KBs, and the verification time should be very short, probably well within  1 second as most of the computation is to compute hash values.

+This documents has been packed with lots of speculated numbers.
+So we go no further estimating the constraint count, or incentives designed for the block prover.